what is a layoff

 Layoffs can be of many types, here we have mentioned some of the most commonly seen types of layoffs for you:

-1. Mass Layoff: This is one of the most common types of layoff in which a company lays off a large number of employees in a single go, such as over 500 employees being laid off in less than a 30-days period.
+1. Mass Layoff: This is one of the most common types of layoff in which a company lays off a large number of employees in a single go, such as over 500 employees being laid off in less than 30 days.

-2. Temporary Layoff: A layoff is said to be a temporary one when the tenure of an employee with the company is not terminated but halted for a period of time.
-In a temporary layoff, the company provides the employee with some compensatory benefits-health insurance and cover, a compensatory pay (usually a certain percentage of the base salary), perks and benefits etc. An employee who has been temporarily laid off can be called back for work after a leave of absence, as per the company’s need.
+2. Temporary Layoff: A layoff is said to be a temporary one when the tenure of an employee with the company is not terminated but halted for some time.
+In a temporary layoff, the company provides the employee with some compensatory benefits insurance and cover, compensatory pay (usually a certain percentage of the base salary), perks and benefits, etc. An employee who has been temporarily laid off can be called back for work after a leave of absence, as per the company’s need.

 3. Permanent Layoff: A permanent layoff means that the tenure of the employee with the company has been indefinitely terminated by the employer, without any fault of the employee.
 The reasons for a permanent layoff are related to the employer and the company’s needs.

-4. Voluntary Layoff: Unlike the other types of layoff, in a voluntary layoff, an employee decides to give up perks and benefits or their job position on a voluntary basis, usually upon the request of the employer or in exchange for a severance package.
+4. Voluntary Layoff: Unlike the other types of layoff, in a voluntary layoff, an employee decides to give up perks and benefits or their job position voluntarily, usually upon the request of the employer or in exchange for a severance package.
 This includes giving a voluntary resignation or taking a voluntary retirement from work.

 Layoff vs Furlough vs Firing: Difference and Meanings

-As already discussed above, layoff is a temporary (or in other cases, a permanent) halt of an employee’s professional engagement with a company which is initiated by the employer, mostly without any fault of the employee’s.
+As already discussed above, a layoff is a temporary (or in other cases, a permanent) halt of an employee’s professional engagement with a company which is initiated by the employer, mostly without any fault of the employee.

 But two closely related (and much confused between) terms are furloughs and firing.
 So is a layoff different from these two?
 Here we have it broken down for you-